emlaker/emlaker/README.md

 ## About Me

-- I'm currently learning HTML, CSS, JS, and Python.
+- I'm currently learning BASH, Powershell Scripting, HTML, CSS, JS, and Python.
 - My goals are to learn best practices with these programming languages to harden defenses and mitigate risks of attack.

 ## Technologies and Tools